-Our Roll of Honour is currently unavailable.
+Our Roll of Honour is available to search online.
 You may ask for a form to let us know about a possible addition to the Roll of Honour, by enquiring with a member of the team, who will be happy to help you.

 Do I need to pay extra if I am a Friend?